sreerajpunnoli/A00429404_MCDA5510/README.md

 # Java_Projects
 MCDA5510 Course Repository

 I am Sreeraj Punnoli(A00429404).
-My preffered email id is "sreeraj.punnoli@smu.ca".
+My preffered email id is "sreerajpunnoli@gmail.com".
 For the past 2 years I have been working as a software developer.
 I did my bachelors in Electronics and Communication Engineering from TKM College of Engineering in Kerala, India.

 I have worked on JAVA, Python, MySQL, OracleDB, Hadoop, etc.